-The Teach Computing Curriculum acknowledges that physical computing plays an important role in modern pedagogical approaches to computing, both as a tool to engage pupils and as a strategy to develop pupils understanding immore creative ways.
+The Teach Computing Curriculum acknowledges that physical computing plays an important role in modern pedagogical approaches in computing, both as a tool to engage pupils and as a strategy to develop pupils' understanding inmore creative ways.
 Additionally, physical computing supports and engages a diverse range of pupils in tangible and challenging tasks.

-The physical computing units in key stage 1 are:
+The physical computing units in the Teach Computing Curriculum are: